 Charles Rangel biography

-Politician.
-Born Charles B. Rangel on June 11, 1930, in New York City.
+Politician Charles Bernard Rangel was born on June 11, 1930, in New York City.
 Rangel's mother, Blanche Mary Wharton, was only 16 years old when she met Ralph Rangel, a Puerto Rican immigrant who was working as a handyman for Wharton's family.
 The couple eloped and, three years later, Charles' eldest brother, Ralph, was born.
 Charles was born seven years later, but by then his eldest brother had been taken in by relatives and was rarely around.
 Rangel's sister, Frances, who was born three years later, would also come to be raised by relatives.

 Rangel was eventually sent to live with his aunt and uncle in the Bronx.
 He credits his relatives with giving him good study habits and structure.
 "I had enough going for me, in terms of confidence and good work habits, that studying really was no big deal," Rangel says.